 By illustration:

-1. You invest today at $600,000, the median unit value, and the DMF is say 30%.
-In the future the DMF portion you pay on exit from the village will be $180,000.
+1. You invest today at $700,000, the median unit value, and the DMF is say 30%.
+In the future the DMF portion you pay on exit from the village will be $210,000.

 20. What guarantees are in place around the security of my investment and that the development will be completed?

-At the onset of this retirement village development has been how Peak Living Management Limited and those providing fund administration and property development work together.
+At the onset of this retirement village development has been how Peak Living Limited and those providing fund administration and property development work together.

-Peak Living Management Limited facilitates this through independent organisations bringing their expertise to the important components for the successful delivery of the Retirement Village development.
+Peak Living Limited facilitates this through independent organisations bringing their expertise to the important components for the successful delivery of the Retirement Village development.

 Each development is completed by the most appropriate construction company for a particular location.
 Peak Living Management Limited has engaged Kensway Consultants to lead the selection and independent project management of the construction as it progresses.

+Importantly, if resource consent is not approved all investors will be repaid in full.
+Land is settled after resource consent approval.
 We consider this approach reduces risk related to one point of failure impacting the whole development and investor funds.

 21. I have invested into the Retirement Village Fund and now I want my money out.
 How do I do this?